top of page

 Capture the Full Range of Program Impact

 Outcome measures should reflect both short-term achievements and long-term impacts.
-While traditional metrics like completion rates, graduation rates, and post-program plans are essential, they only tell part of the story.
+Traditional metrics like completion rates, graduation rates, and post-program plans are essential, but they only tell part of the story.
 To gain a deeper understanding of program effectiveness, collect data throughout the program’s duration.
 This might include:

 Account for Attrition in Your Evaluation Design